 At the end of her piece about Natasha Stagg, Husain put it this way: “[If] political agents, rather than exposing venality only to bemoan it as a given, [were] to commit themselves to more emancipatory forms of (ideally collective) action, then it seems reasonable enough to believe that the contours of a desirable career and covetable ‘lifestyle’ might eventually look different from what Stagg as a writer and we, as readers, are currently able to envisage.”
 I think she means that instead of focusing on “putting the ladder down” so that we may help more people escape the toxic runoff of a toxic culture, we move the ladder to safer ground.
 Or perhaps get rid of it altogether.

 Imagine, for instance, that instead of fighting for everyone to have a seat at the corporate table, we dealt with the harm of an exploitive upper class?
 What if, instead of fighting for all bodies to be exploited for likes on Instagram, we simply redefined the contours of aspiration?
 What if, instead of celebrating having a Black woman candidate for vice president who has a dubious and racist record, we fought for policies that actually helped Black women?
-Marx would call this “a revolution of values.”
+Marx might call this a revolution of values.
 He was concerned with valuing one’s time—and thus, one’s freedom—over one’s money, power, or status.
 It’s hard to locate a single enduring strain of mainstream culture that currently embodies this idea, and it’s just as hard to locate a single issue plaguing modern America that doesn’t ultimately trace back to the blind pursuit of wealth.

 Emily Ratajkowski’s solution is different.
 It’s personal, and applies only to women who look and live like she does, and that’s fine.
 But the idea that her approach is broadly liberatory, I think, is complacent at best, inhibitive at worst.
 There are plenty of reasons for her to tell the story she told last week that go beyond simple catharsis (which has personal value), or the right anyone has to tell their story (an important cultural tradition), especially a victim of assault—but I wonder whether she can possibly lay claim to them when her own political point of view amounts to a justification to continue profiting off of the very system she criticizes.
 Did anyone praising the piece on Twitter as politically powerful walk away from reading it with a sense of what needed to change, or how it possibly could within the constraints of the value system Ratajkowski so baldly proliferates?
 If not, or even if so, I wonder what it says about our collective liberatory prospects that no one seemed to care.